Could you be making mistakes while networking and not even know it? Do you know you’re making networking mistakes but have no idea how to fix them?

 The problem: I don’t know about you but for me it’s really annoying when you go for an event and hope to connect with a speaker but find this one person holding up the line and talking to the speaker for 30 minutes, completely oblivious (or at least pretending to be oblivious) to the line of people waiting.

-The solution: If you do your research before the event or actively listen during the speaker’s presentation, you know what you’re going to say to them in a minute or two.
+The solution: If you do your research before the event or actively listen during the speaker’s presentation, you know what you’re going to say to them in two to five minutes.
 Make your point sharp, sharp! and gerroutta there!

 Tip: Participate during the Q&A, it helps the speaker remember you and/or after the event, offer something of value in exchange for their contact details; ‘ I remember you mentioned you’re looking for a website guy, I know someone who’s really good.
 Do you have a business card so I can get his details across to you?’